openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 .. image:: ../images/fsl2pic6.jpg
   :alt: LibreLink connection established

 In rare case it could help to empty the bluetooth cache and/or reset all network connections via the system menu.
 This removes all connected bluetooth devices which may help to setup a proper bluetooth connection.
+That procedure is save as the started sensor is remembered by the patched LibreLink app.
+Nothing additional has to be done here.
+Simply wait for the patched app to connect to the sensor.

-Now the smartphone settings can be changed again if necessary.
+After a successfull connection the smartphone settings can be changed if necessary.
 This is not recommended but you may want to save power.
 Location service can be switched off, volume can be set to zero or alarms can be switched off again.
 The bloodsugar levels are transferred anyway.

 When starting the next sensor, however, all settings must be set again!

-Remark: The patched app need them in that hour after warmup to enable a connection.
+Remark: The patched app need the mandatory settings set in that hour after warmup to enable a connection.
 For the 14 days operation time they are not needed.
+In most cases when you have problems with starting a sensor the location service was switched off.
+For Android it is needed for proper bluetooth operation(!) to connect.
+Please refer to googles Android documentation.

-You can use one or more NFC capable smartphones (not the reader device!) running the original LibreLink app for scanning via NFC.
-The second phone can upload the blood sugar values into the Abbott Cloud (LibreView).
+During the 14 days you can use in parallel one or more NFC capable smartphones (not the reader device!) running the original LibreLink app for scanning via NFC.
+There is no time limitation to start that.
+You could use a parallel phone for wexample on day 5 or so.
+The parallel phones(s) could upload the blood sugar values into the Abbott Cloud (LibreView).
 LibreView can generate reports for the DiaDoc.
 There are many parents who absolutely need this.

-Please note the the original patched app does not have any connection to the Internet.
+Please note the the original patched app does not have any connection to the Internet to avoid tracking.

-There is a variant of the patched app supporting LibreView.
+However there is a variant of the patched app supporting LibreView with enabled internet access.
 Please be aware that your data are transfered to the cloud then.
 But your diadoc tool- and reportingchain is fully supported then.
-With that variant it is also possible to move the alarms to a different device which not has started the sensor.
-Please google to find the way how this could be done.
+With that variant it is also possible to move the alarms of a running sensor to a different device which not has started the sensor.
+Please google in diabetes related german forums how this could be done.

 Step 2: Install and configure xDrip+ app